 Root Genius is a smart Android root app as its name indicates.
 It’s simple enough to use and enable you to flash custom ROM, and remove built-in-apps after rooting.
 In addition, it also provides an Android app version for those who want to root Android without PC.

-iRoot is also a powerful root software free of charge, but promise you a high success rate of rooting Android.
+iRoot is also a powerful root software free of charge, but it promises you a high success rate of rooting Android.
 APK version is also available for users who need to root Android without computer.

 One-Click Root is one of the most popular software for rooting Android devices.
 This one-click rooter makes it easy to root Android phones and tablets, and you can get access to lots of its new and amazing features.